preloader

 Terraform Modules

-• To create multipleĀ users using the above approach, we will have to create multiple resource blocks.
-This makes the code lengthy.
-To overcome this, we can create Terraform modules.
-As per official documentation, ā€œAĀ moduleĀ is a container for multiple resources that are used together.
-You can use modules to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.ā€
+To create multiple resources using the previous approach, we would need to define multiple resource blocks.
+This can make the code lengthy and harder to manage.
+To overcome this, we can use Terraform modules.
+As per the official documentation, “A module is a container for multiple resources that are used together.
+You can use modules to create lightweight abstractions, so that you can describe your infrastructure in terms of its architecture, rather than directly in terms of physical objects.”

-• Here some general design considerations
+Here are some general design considerations for using Terraform modules:

-• These design considerations are configured in snowflake-examples/snow-objects/terraform/modules/01-snowflake-config.tf
+These design considerations are configured in providers.tf

 terraform {